Is Chocolate a Candy? Find Out the Differences Here!

 What Is Candy?

 Candies can come in different forms, sizes and tastes.
 Depending on the ingredients and the temperatures at which candy is processed, candy has a different texture.
-Candy is usually divided into smaller portions, unlike a cake or loaf of bread that many people share.
+Candy is usually divided into smaller portions, unlike the cakes or pies that many people share.
+Still, this doesn’t mean that the cupcakes are candy since their production is more similar to the cakes’.
+Cupcakes are, indeed, the small cakes.

 Candy is a mixture of natural or artificial sweeteners and chocolate, fruit, nuts or other ingredients and flavors.

 There are two types of sugar candies: noncrystalline and crystalline.
-Generally, noncrystalline candies are homogeneous and may be chewy or hard; examples include hard candies, caramel, toffee, and nougats.
+[4] Generally, noncrystalline candies are homogeneous and may be chewy.
+Examples include hard candies, caramel, toffee, and nougats.

-Crystalline candies include fondant and fudge, both of which have crystals within their structure and are creamy and melt in the mouth.
+Crystalline candies include fondant and fudge, both of which have crystals within their structure and are so creamy that they easily melt on your tongue.
 Examples of fondant candies are soft mints, marshmallows and cotton candy.

 What Is Not Considered Candy?